I love helping people out with Premier League tickets and hospitality packages. In the latest…

 In 2015 they broke league attendance records with crowds over 3,000, and in 2016 they started winning trophies.
-Since then, they’ve collected a league title, three FA Cups, three League Cups (called the Continental Cup), and twice made the semifinals of the Champions League.
+Since then, they’ve collected a league title, three FA Cups, four League Cups (called the Continental Cup), and twice made the semifinals of the Champions League.

 Academy Stadium, home of Manchester City Women

 It’s hard to think of a nicer, more convenient stadium at any level of English football — men or women — than the one where City’s women play.
 The Etihad Campus is the sprawling home of the club’s stadium, training facilities, youth academy and a planned 23,000-seat indoor arena.